-Every year, Cowes Harbour welcomes a number of visiting cruise ships.
-The Harbour Commission is keen to promote Cowes as an important destination for small and medium-sized cruise liners, in response to the rising demand in the cruise ship market, including growth in the northern European luxury cruise market.
+Cowes Harbour Commission is working proactively with "Cruise Britain" and "Visit Isle of Wight" to promote Cowes as a unique destination port-of-call, encouraged by the rising demand in the cruise ship market, including growth in the Northern European luxury cruise market.